-Type of Best Practice Best Practice Institutional Application(s) Goals & Objectives that are internally consistent, actionable and measurable.
+Type of Best Practice Best Practice Institutional Application(s) Goals & Objectives Develop and use clearly articulated objectives that are internally consistent, actionable and measurable.
 Develop tools to track the portfolio's performance on a continuous basis Share clearly defined and obtainable goals that are developed with partner input.
 Track goals through biweekly management team meetings to ensure they are achieved.
-The detailed program plan and Program Manager handbook is a living document that will facilitate continuous tracking and reporting. and report progress.
-Design programs within the portfolio based on sound program plans; where appropriate, utilize clearly but concisely articulated program theories.
+The detailed program plan and Program Manager handbook is a living document that will facilitate continuous tracking and report progress.
+Design programs within the portfolio based on sound program plans; where appropriate, utilize clearly but concisely articulated program theories. and reporting.
 The plan & program structure are based on sound program plans & theories.
 Planning Build feedback loops into program design and logic Maintain the flexibility to rebalance portfolio initiatives, as needed, to achieve the portfolio's goals and objectives.
 The partnership program structure calls for a mechanism to closely monitor progress and make adjustments as may be needed to meet the Partnership goals and objectives.
 Staffing Select highly qualified in-house staff &/or outside contractors to manage, design, implement and evaluate programs.
 Clearly define portfolio implementation responsibilities and clarify roles to minimize confusion.
 SoCalGas Program Advisors have been assigned to each Partnership to assure continuous open communication and implementation success.
 SoCalGas's resources will be supplemented with pre-qualified technical support to meet the needs of its Partners.
 Integration Leverage relationships from complementary organizations such as utilities, trade allies, and industry specialists.
 Structured to leverage all resources, assets and relationships of SoCalGas, its Partners, and their participants, constituents, stakeholders, and other related individuals & organizations.
 Reporting & Tracking Clearly articulate the data requirements for measuring portfolio and program success.
 Design tracking systems to support the requirements of all major users: program administrators, managers, contractors and evaluators.
+Frequent meetings between/among SoCalGas, its Partners and their members/constituents is designed to track and report Partnership progress and successes.